Spark illustration

 The challenge with current competitor analysis tools is that they are far removed from the point of customer choice – the moment when a customer chooses you, or a rival.
 And choice of retailer rarely happens in-store, or even in-town or in-browser.

 Effective analysis should deliver accurate descriptions of how a customer will choose for a particular customer story, and what a business can do to influence that choice.
-It should consider the behavioural science of human decision-making.

-Current industry sector analysis and macro-environmental analysis struggle to deliver this insight because those forces are far removed from that moment of decision.
-Worse, current analysis always lacks equitable data across the competitive set.
+Worse, current analysis lacks comparable data between you and your rivals.
 You have your own deep data but replicating the same in a rival’s business has up until now appeared to be impossible.

 Humans are poor at analysing our own decisions.
 A string of natural cognitive biases mean customer surveys cannot deliver reliable insight into the customer decision-making process.